thampaponn/Project-Boardgame/README.md

 # Project-Boardgame
-Arcade Python Boardgame
+Arcade Python Boardgame \n
-Available for Windows with Python, Pygame installed Not yet available on mac os
+Available for Windows with Python, Pygame installed \n Not yet available on mac os